-I then labeled the bins with Washi tape.
+I personally like these cloth boxes because they can be used to store and organize anything and everything.
+I have placed them line-wise on a shelf and labeled the bins with Washi tape.
 If the tape isn’t sticking very well to the cloth, you can use electrical tape on the ends to keep it in place.
-I just used simple bin shelves to store the boxes, but you can get creative with this.
-I had a few extra, so I put some under our train table as well.

-I then used pull out drawers to organize all of the art supplies.
-We have a plethora of coloring books, crayons, paint, and craft supplies – way too much to fit into a cloth bin.
-I then labeled each drawer with what’s inside.
-This also let me create “centers”, similar to how a preschool classroom is set up.
-Our playroom has an art center, music center, sports center, imaginative center, and literacy center.
+You can also use the old pull out drawers to organize items like art supplies.
+You likely have a plethora of coloring books, crayons, paint, and craft supplies – way too much to fit into a cloth bin.
+Label each drawer with what’s inside.
+This also lets you create “centres”, similar to how a preschool classroom is set up.
+Your playroom can have an art centre, music centre, sports centre, imaginative centre, and a literacy centre.

-The labels on the bins and drawers have been key in keeping the playroom organized.
-My husband can now clean the playroom and put everything in the right place.
-When I’m in a hurry and cleaning up, I’m not tempted to throw something in the closest bin because I know that it has a place and can easily find where it should go.
-It’s also been really helpful in teaching my 3 year-old how to read and recognize letters.
+The labels on the bins and drawers are key in keeping the playroom organized.
+Anyone (like a husband) can now clean the playroom and put everything in the right place.
+When in a hurry and cleaning up, you are not tempted to throw something in the closest or randomly in a toy chest because you know that it has a place and can easily find where it should go.
+The best washi tapes are those that offer strong adhesiveness and easy to remove.

-With a well-organized playroom, the kids enjoy using it so much more.
-They have a lot more room and they’re not so overwhelmed with choices.
-Also, there’s now enough room for me to use it as a workout room during their naps, so everybody wins!
+When the room is organized, kids tend to spend more time playing, enjoying and learning.
+The room looks more spacious, useful and they’re not so overwhelmed with choices.
+Also, there’s enough room for other activities such as a workout room during their naps, so everybody wins!

-So that’s all there is to it – my simple playroom organization method.
-Please leave me a comment to let me know how you keep your kids’ toys organized!
+So that’s all there is to it – a simple playroom organization method.
+Please leave us a comment to let me know how you keep your kids’ toys organized!